 For everything good about God of War, the game is not without its flaws.
 The game’s greatest issues, we found, were with its armor-based leveling system.

 The gear level, which seems to operate apart from stats and override them at times, can negate everything that’s great about the game’s combat mechanics.
-You will run into situations, especially in optional content, where you’ll be staring down enemies with 2-3 gear levels or you.
+You will run into situations, especially in optional content, where you’ll be staring down enemies with two to three gear levels on you.
 No matter how good you are, you won’t be able to defeat them.
 Grinding is a thing in God of War, and while it’s not common enough to be a major issue, it does occasionally annoy.

 We also grew weary of the story.
-As fascinating as the lore can be, the game spends a lot of time discussing building towards anti-climactic confrontations.
-That’s made worse by a final act that doesn’t know when to end.Our Take
+As fascinating as the lore can be, the game spends a lot of time building towards anti-climactic confrontations.
+There are a ton of bosses along the way that are just color-swapped version of past bosses, and it’s all made worse by a final act that doesn’t know when to end.Our Take

 God of War balances storytelling and combat-heavy gameplay better than any other game of its type.
 The constant interplay between its emotional journey and its ragged, demanding combat draws you in and forces you engage with both elements in a way that brings new meaning to both.
 It’s a true blockbuster that’s sure to impress both long-time franchise fans and newcomers.